Sacramento Chess Club

 2. The starting time for round 1 will be 7:00 pm.
 Subsequent rounds will start at 6:55 pm unless otherwise announced.

-3. The minimum time control is Game in 55 minutes with a 5 second delay, otherwise time control is Game in 60 minutes.
-Events with slower time controls (i.e., Game in 80 minutes) will be announced.
+3. Unless otherwise posted, the basic time control is Game in 60 minutes with a 15 second increment.
 If, for some reason, round 1 is late getting started, the time control may be shortened by the tournament director to ensure the round finishes prior to the closing of Great Escape Games.

 4. Half-point byes are available for any round and may be requested at any time prior to the posting of the official pairings.
-The only exception is for the last round of an event, when the bye must be requested prior to the start of the next to last round (i.e., if the tournament has five rounds, a fifth round bye must be requested prior to the start of round four).
+Exceptions: Last round byes must be requested prior to the start of the next to last round when the event is six or fewer rounds (i.e., if the tournament has five rounds, a fifth round bye must be requested prior to the start of round four), or when the event has more that six rounds, byes for the last two rounds must be requested prior to the start of the start of the round before the last two rounds (i.e., if the tournament has eight rounds, a seventh and eighth round bye must be requested prior to the start of round six).
 Two half-point byes may be requested in events of five or fewer rounds.
 Three half-point byes may be requested in events with six or more rounds.
+Exceeding the maximum number of byes for a tournament will make an individual ineligible for winning a prize, however the individual may still participate in the tournament.
+Zero point byes may be requested at any time.
 Tentative pairings and current standings will be posted on the Recent Results page of the Club’s website.